NotStatilko/tgback/README.md

 **TelegramBackup** — console application created to backup Telegram accounts.
 Due to the features of Telegram, you will **not be able** to log into your account if you lose access to the phone number. **Tgback** provides the ability to create an _alternative session_ (as if you were logging in from another device) and restore account with TelegramDesktop or change the number on which the account is linked.

 **TelegramBackup** produces a special `.tgback` file as well as a QR code - both are your backup.
 You can choose what is more convenient for you to store, as `.tgback` and a QR code represent **the same** session.
-For encryption of backups, `AES-CBC-256` is used with a key in the form of your password passed through more than 2 million hash operations of various hash functions, the order of which is based on the password you set.
-It's like [**NonHashpass**](https://github.com/NotStatilko/NonHashpass), but another algorithm.
+For encryption of backups, `AES-256/CBC` is used with a [scrypt](https://en.wikipedia.org/wiki/Scrypt) key.

  ## Download and setting
  ### Windows